sigp/lighthouse/book/src/become-a-validator.md

-# Become an Ethereum 2.0 Testnet Validator on Altona
+# Become an Ethereum 2.0 Testnet Validator on Medalla

-Running a Lighthouse validator on the [Altona](https://github.com/goerli/altona) multi-client testnet is easy if you're familiar with the terminal.
+Running a Lighthouse validator on the [Medalla](https://github.com/goerli/medalla/tree/master/medalla) multi-client testnet is easy if you're familiar with the terminal.

 Lighthouse runs on Linux, MacOS and Windows and has a Docker work-flow to make